Glossary of Terms

 Headcount

 A count of the actual number of students enrolled at a particular point in time, usually two weeks after the beginning of each term.
 The fall term enrollment is the most widely reported and is used as the basis of comparison with other peer institutions.
 Reporting requirements to MHEC and IPEDS use fall headcount enrollment.
-The attendance status of each student is determined using a predetermined set of factors applied to the number of credits for which the student is enrolled (with the exception of the Graduate School).
+The attendance status of each student is determined using a predetermined set of factors applied to the number of credits for which the student is enrolled (with the exception of the School of Graduate Studies).

 Institutional Effectiveness